connexcs/docs/docs/customer/routing.md

       |-------------------|------|---------|---------------------|-----------|
       |G729A|G729A|Opus|Reject|Transcoding still happens between G729A and Opus|

++ **Ptime(ms)**: This value determines the length of time each box (RTP packet) can hold.
+A higher ptime means each packet carries a longer chunk of audio/video data (bigger box), while a lower ptime means shorter chunks (smaller boxes).

 ### Strategy

 For advanced routing, click :material-plus: to select a [**Prefix Set**](https://docs.connexcs.com/setup/advanced/prefix-set/) and assign a [**Routing Strategy**](https://docs.connexcs.com/routing-strategy/).
 This gives you greater control over how routes get selected for a given customer.